LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson05.md

 ## Objectives

+### Functions As Objects

+- Understand and describe how functions in JavaScript can be used as values/objects
+- Assign anonyous functions to variables
+- Write a function that takes another function as an input parameter
+- Call a function that takes another function as an input parameter

 ### Anonymous Functions

 - Write an anonymous function
-- Assign anonyous functions to variables
 - Explain how an anonymous function can be called, even though it doesn't have a defined name
-- Write a function that takes another function as an input parameter
-- Call a function that takes another function as an input parameter

 ### Recursion